Anilbiradar014/Arcade-Game/README.md

 * How to Run the game :

-Open Project3 folder and run _index.html_ on Chrome browser(recomended).
+Open Arcade Game folder and run _index.html_ on Chrome browser(recomended).

 * Instructions to play Classic Arcade Game: